Abhishekpiperde/Incubyte-assignment/readme.md

 - **Test Case 1**: If the input string is empty, return 0.
 - **Test Case 2**: If the input is a single number, return the number itself.
 - **Test Case 3**: If the input has two numbers separated by a comma, return their sum.
+- **Test Case 4**: If the input has numbers separated by newlines, return their sum.